AgileRL/AgileRL/docs/evo_hyperparam_opt/multi_frequency.rst

 .. figure:: ../_static/mf_pbt_evolution_step.png
    :align: center

-   A single MF-PBT evolution step over a population split into three subpopulations that each evolve at their own frequency (here every 1, 3 and 10 cycles).
-Only the subpopulations due this cycle are evolved (subpopulations 1 and 3 in this example).
-   Each is ranked into the four brackets — winner, survivor, open-for-migration and loser — its losers are replaced by mutated clones of its winners, and its open-for-migration slots are filled by migration: a full clone (weights and hyperparameters) from a slower subpopulation, or a weights-only clone (which adopts the subpopulation elite's hyperparameters) from a faster one.
+   :width: 100%
+   :alt: A single MF-PBT evolution step across evaluation, selection and mutation.

+   A single MF-PBT evolution step, illustrated for a fast subpopulation (Agents 1–4, *due* to evolve this cycle) alongside a slow subpopulation (Agents 5–8, left untouched this cycle). **1.
+Evaluation** collects the fitness of all the agents, which is used to rank the evolved subpopulation into four brackets: winner, survivor, open-for-migration and loser. **2.
+Multi-frequency selection** replaces the loser (Agent 4) with a clone of the winner (Agent 1), and fills the open-for-migration slot (Agent 3) by migration, here a full clone (weights *and* hyperparameters) of Agent 7, the strongest agent from the slower subpopulation. **3.
+Mutation** perturbs only the winner-clone that replaced the loser; the migrant, winner and survivor pass through untouched.

 **When to use it.** MF-PBT shines with **16 or more agents** (as recommended by the paper), where there is room for several subpopulations at different frequencies: its